Select your language

 This is a big question with a somewhat vague and complex answer: what is a cocktail and where does it come from?

-Second theory (slightly more probable), it is said that the word cocktail could come from the word "coquetel", which was a specific drink served centuries ago in an eggcup, from where the drink baptized cocktail.
+• Coquetel: The word cocktail could find its origin in the word "coquetel", which was a specific drink served several centuries ago in an egg cup, hence the drink called cocktail.

 The cocktail since its beginnings